DaJoker29/ariadne/ROADMAP.md

 ### Collaborative Editing
 Tied to [File Sharing](#file-sharing).
 Allow users to concurrently editing documents through the application in real-time, allowing them to collaborate in tandem while communicating (externally).

+### Continuous Integration
+CI should be implemented into the application.
+The current deployment process is too much for me and I would like to learn about how CI is done.